cjstepan/NDSU-ECE-ML-Demo/README.md

 The animation portion lives in `sleep-screen.js`.
 The eventListeners for "click" and "touchstart" ensure the screen goes away once touched or clicked.
 This starts the timeout function, where it will wait for 3 minutes of inactivity before re-appearing.

+## Try it out
+Visit [The Demo Page](https://cjstepan.github.io/NDSU-ECE-ML-Demo/) to try it out for yourself!